+Landowner: S S & S J Hall

-SS&SJHall Landowner: Applicant: S J Hall Zoning: Metropolitan Region Scheme: Urban Town Planning Scheme No. 1 (TPS 1): Residential R80 Existing Land Use: Single House Use Class: Unlisted (Short Term Accommodation) Use Classification: "SA" Lot Area: 490 square metres Privately owned, 6 metres wide, sealed, drained.
-Access to Right of Way
+Applicant: S J Hall

+Zoning: Metropolitan Region Scheme: Urban

+Town Planning Scheme No. 1 (TPS 1): Residential R80

+Existing Land Use: Single House

+Use Class: Unlisted (Short Term Accommodation)

+Use Classification: "SA"

+Lot Area: 490 square metres

+Access to Right of Way Privately owned, 6 metres wide, sealed, drained.
-23 May 2000

-The Council at its Ordinary Meeting approved an application for change of use from residential (single house) to lodging house and associated alterations and additions at the subject property.
-Condition (i) of this approval stated the following:

-"in accordance with clause 44(b) of Town Planning Scheme No. 1 this approval is valid for a period of 12 months only.
-Continuation of the lodging house use thereafter will require the submission and approval of a further Application for Approval to Commence Development prior to the continuation of this use".

-It was brought to the Town's attention that the subject premises was operating without approval.

-The Town received an application for change of use from residential (single house) to short term accommodation (application for retrospective approval).
+23 May 2000 The Council at its Ordinary Meeting approved an application for change of use from residential (single house) to lodging house and associated alterations and additions at the subject property.
+Condition (i) of this approval stated the following: "in accordance with clause 44(b) of Town Planning Scheme No. 1 this approval is valid for a period of 12 months only.
+Continuation of the lodging house use thereafter will require the submission and approval of a further Application for Approval to Commence Davalament prior to the continuation of this use" Development prior to the continuation of this use".
+1 September 2008 It was brought to the Town's attention that the subject premises was operating without approval.
+19 September 2008 The Town received an application for change of use from residential (single house) to short term accommodation (application for retrospective approval).
+DETAILS.